 BBQ Food Trucks

-Boo Boo’s Smoke Shack is one of Louisville’s top-rated trucks, usually found downtown by the Humana building and KFC Yum!
-Center.
-Louisvillians love their delicious barbecue food and people really can’t seem to get enough of their loaded tots (even the buffalo chicken tater tots).
+Boo Boo Smoke Shack is one of Louisville’s top-rated BBQ trucks!
+This food truck has hot wheels and moves to a new location every day, but usually stays downtown!
+Louisvillians can’t seem to get enough of their delicious barbecue.
+Whether you’re looking for a traditional pulled pork sandwich, smoked hot dogs, smoked turkey or even BBQ tacos, Boo Boo’s got you covered!
 Be sure to order one of their specials, the Huckleberry, which is a smoked hot dog topped with pulled pork on a bun.
 Remember to top everything with their homemade barbecue sauce before you eat it.

 Boss Hog’s BBQ • (502) 550-9927